If you suspect that a child may be experiencing abuse or neglect, take action.

 If you suspect abuse or neglect, report it to PCSA.

-Your local PCSA will review child’s situation.
-PSCA can take different steps depending on what they find.
+The PCSA can take different steps depending on what they find.
 They can develop a plan with the family and connect the parents with services to help avoid abuse in the future.
-If they find that the child cannot be safe in their home, they will work with the court to find a safe home for the child, preferably with relatives.
+If they find that the child cannot be safe in the home, they will work with the court to find a safe home for the child, preferably with relatives.

 Grandparents and other relatives

 After the PCSA removes a child from an unsafe home, a judge will decide who should care for the child.
-In Ohio, PCSA and the courts often prefer to place children with relatives--however, their goal is always to protect the child.
+In Ohio, PCSAs and the courts often prefer to place children with relatives — however, their goal is always to protect the child.
 Grandparents and other relatives do not automatically or always become responsible for the child.
 The court will make the decision based on what is best for the child.